 There are three methods to maintain the Synth peg:

-- Arbitrage: OKS stakers have created debt by minting Synths, so if the peg drops they can now profit by buying sUSD back below par and burning it to reduce their debt, as the Oikos system always values 1 sUSD at $1 USD.
+- Arbitrage: OKS stakers have created debt by minting Synths, so if the peg drops they can now profit by buying oUSD back below par and burning it to reduce their debt, as the Oikos system always values 1 oUSD at $1 USD.

-- sTRX liquidity pool on Oikos Swap: each week, a portion of the OKS added to the total supply through the inflationary monetary policy is distributed as reward to people providing sTRX/TRX liquidity on Oikos Swap.
-This has incentivised liquidity providers to collectively create the largest liquidity pool on Oikos Swap (at time of writing), allowing traders to purchase Synths to start trading or sell Synths to take profits.
+- oUSD liquidity pool on Pancake Swap and Derive Finance: each week, a portion of the OKS added to the total supply through the inflationary monetary policy is distributed as reward to people providing liquidity on Pancake Swap and Derive Finance.
+This allows traders to purchase Synths to start trading or sell Synths to take profits.

-- OKS auction: Oikos is currently trialling a new mechanism with the dFusion protocol (from Gnosis) in which discounted OKS is sold at auction for TRX, which is then used to purchase Synths below the peg.
+- OKS auction: Oikos is currently trialling a new mechanism in which discounted OKS will be sold at auction for BNB, which will then be used to purchase Synths below the peg.

 Why trade synthetic assets?

 Synthetic assets provide exposure to an asset without holding the underlying resource.
-This has a range of advantages, including reducing the friction when switching between different assets (e.g. from Apple shares to synthetic gold), expanding the accessibility of certain assets, and censorship resistance.
+This has a range of advantages, including reducing the friction when switching between different assets (e.g. from Binance Coin to synthetic gold), expanding the accessibility of certain assets, and censorship resistance.